hooverdirt/legacy-webbrowser-dragdrop/readme.md

 1. Either find an alternative way thru possibly JS?
 Me: That would still require a control that accepts Drag & Drop events.
 2. Me: How about I check my extensive Delphi collection and see if I wrote something like this in the past in Delphi...

 I didn't find a wrapper control but I dive into the Windows/IE API.
 A few days later, I pass the control back to Scott.
-To my absolute suprise and shock, he implements it into the product within a day.
-He says 'it worked with a few changes' (most likely the highlighting part/drag over - I'm 100% certain he changed some of the code...).
+To my absolute surprise, shock and horror, he implements it into the product within a day.
+He says 'it worked with a few changes' (most likely the highlighting part/drag over code as that required more knowledge of JS...).
 We regression test everything.
 All looks good and it's pushed to prod.

 How to compile: